Age Detection using OpenCV in Python

 Age estimation can be defined as the automatic process of classifying the facial image into the exact age or to a specific age range.
 Basically, age estimation from the face is still a challenging problem, and guessing an exact age from a single image is very difficult due to factors like makeup, lighting, obstructions, and facial expressions.

-Inspired by many ubiquitous applications spread across multiple channels like "AgeBot" on Android, "Age Calculator" on iPhone, we are going to build a simple Age estimator using OpenCV in Python.
+Inspired by many ubiquitous applications spread across multiple channels like "AgeBot" on Android, "Age Calculator" on iPhone, we will build a simple Age estimator using OpenCV in Python.

 The primary goal of this tutorial is to develop a lightweight command-line-based utility, through Python-based modules and it is intended to describe the steps to automatically detect faces in a static image and to predict the age of the spotted persons using a deep learning-based age detection model.